10 Warning Signs When Selecting an Expert Witness

 If your case is likely to go to trial, a specialist’s ability to testify in court is key.
 A number of factors need to be considered, with the jury’s perception in mind, when considering a potential witness.
 Think up an “ideal candidate”.
 Include the age of the potential candidate.
 Expert witnesses who are too old or too young can cause juries to be skeptical.
 Location can also play an important role.
 Expert witnesses from far away may leave the jury wondering why you couldn’t find someone closer to support your argument.

-The specialist has no experience testifying.
+5. The specialist has no experience testifying.

 6. The candidate advertises as an expert witness.

 If your specialist seeks expert witness work in a public directory, you may want to dig a bit deeper.
 Are they no longer busy with their core professional responsibilities?
-Do they need extra $$$ or are they genuinely interested in legal case review work?
+Do they need extra money or are they genuinely interested in legal case review work?
 Finally, you’ll also want to consider the approach made by the opposing counsel when they catch wind that your expert advertises his/her availability as a ‘gun for hire.’
-Surely, there will be difficult questions asked about the candidates’ willingness to serve as a witness during cross examination.
+Surely, there will be difficult questions asked about the candidates’ willingness to serve as a witness during cross-examination.
 It’s always better to be prepared for these questions, than it is to be caught off guard… do your research!

 7. Your expert witness only testifies for the defense… or even worse, for the plaintiff.

 It’s generally conceived as a negative if your expert only testifies for one side, and never for the other.
-Chancess are, they may have said something in the past that will contradict supporting your case.
+Chances are, they may have said something in the past that will contradict supporting your case.
 You should always find out if they have worked on a case similar to yours, or a case that involves related complications.
 If so, dig deeper and try to get your hands on the transcripts or speak with attorneys they’ve worked with previously.

-Professional, disciplinary actions brought against the specialist.
+8. Professional, disciplinary actions brought against the specialist.

 Most experts are still practicing in some capacity, and thus, can be subject to disciplinary actions.
 Professional licenses can be suspended, putting any subsequent testimony by the professional into question.
 Also, different practitioners, especially in the medical field, are subject to lawsuits brought against them for their level of care.
 Both circumstances may lead to doubt in their proficiency and status as an expert, which could weaken your case.

-Disparity between expert’s initial remarks and testimony.
+9. Disparity between expert’s initial remarks and testimony.

 Some specialists, when first discussing a case, provide excellent feedback, specific assertions, and a clear explanation of their reasoning.
 Once they’re required to testify and provide a sworn affidavit or present their views to a jury, some experts can quickly become more reserved and ambivalent.
 A bad expert may no longer display the same conviction that led you to initially select him or her.
-This flip-flop can prove disastrous if you go through the process of bringing a specialist onboard, paying hundreds of dollars per hour for him or her to review a case, only to then have them provide an unassertive affidavit of merit or deposition / testimony.
+This flip-flop can prove disastrous if you go through the process of bringing a specialist on board, paying hundreds of dollars per hour for him or her to review a case, only to then have them provide an unassertive affidavit of merit or deposition/testimony.
 An attorney should cover all aspects when first discussing the case, making certain that all statements by the candidate will also be made while testifying to ensure there won’t be a sudden change of heart.

 10. The candidate does not have the same specialty (or sub-specialty) training as the defending party (or the opposing party’s expert).